NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/GUI/README.md

 # Comments to Evaluators:
 We decided to add the README to both the GUI and GUI.client per the instructions of a TA via office hours.
 We were also told to just leave the contents of a cell that has been cut off after shortening spreadsheet in the spreadsheet per instructions of both Professor De St Germaine and a TA.
+Upon loading we removed the popup which shows the JSON being loaded.
+This popup in our opinion is ugly and not user friendly.
+A random person in the real world would get concerned by seeing such a thing so we removed it.
+In class Professor De St Germaines GUI implementation included a Name in the Json.
+So we went ahead and included the name in our spreadsheet JSON as well.
+A student also asked in class if we would be allowed to add a feature where we could add the name to the spreadsheet in which Professor De St Germaine said yes.
+So we implemented it.
 # Assignment Specific Topics
 We decided to make various design decisions.
 For example we decided to:
 1. Added functionality to  type inside the cells themselves